Ladbrokes Casino Review

 In 2016 Ladbrokes finally merged with the Gala Coral Group, after years of trying, and formed one of the world's biggest gaming brands with over 230 years of shared heritage and experience.
 This has created a gaming operator with over £2,000,000,000 in revenue and over 3500 high street shops employing an army of around 25,000 people.

 The brands are kept separate from a user point of view and this will hopefully improve both products further by sharing their already substantial resources and experience.
+What's more, since March 2018 GVC Holdings plc have been steering the ship, making the company more powerful than ever before.

 Using the Website